Scottish Widows Stakeholder Pension

 man and pregnant woman next to crib

-This could be a Group Stakeholder pension that you have through your current job, or with a job you had in the past.
-Or an Individual Stakeholder pension you took out yourself, through an adviser or through a branch.
+This could be a personal pension or an Individual Stakeholder pension you have opened yourself, through an adviser or through a branch of Lloyds, Halifax or Bank of Scotland.

 Here we explain: